Below you’ll find answers to some of the most frequently asked questions about our gap programs.

 There are a few different payment options: you may enroll in a monthly Automatic Payment Plan, pay manually in 5 installments, or pay in full upon enrollment.
 Please review the Payment Plans Terms and Conditions in the Booking Conditions for further details.
 Your EF Gap Consultant can also walk you through these options.

 You can withdraw your application on our program at any time before you are officially accepted into the program.
 (Please allow at least 60 days for processing.)
 Once you officially enroll in the program, you will thereafter be subject to our Cancellation Policy, which you can read in detail in our Booking Conditions.

 EF Gap Year offers a specially-designed Global Travel Protection Plan that meets all of the program’s requirements and recommendations at a very competitive price of $800 for Gap Year and $400 for Gap Semester.
 This cost is not included in your base price and is non-refundable after the 10 day review period.

 Note that all EF Gap Year participants are required to maintain adequate medical and accident insurance throughout the term of their program.

 Essential Eligibility Criteria (EEC) for all EF Gap Year Students.

 EF Gap Year is an 8, 12 or 25-week experiential education program for young adults age 18 to 22.
-On the program, students travel to approximately 10 countries around the world while studying a foreign language, completing service projects and interning abroad.
+On the program, students travel to up to 10 countries around the world while studying a foreign language, volunteering and interning abroad.